Mole Creek: Religion

 The Deloraine Wesleyan district decided, in 1875, to erect a chapel in Mole creek.

 Construction began on the Methodist (Wesleyan) church, on donated land, and an associated cottage in late 1876.
 It was completed in 1878, then enlarged in 1880, at which time the original building was moved to the rear and used as a supper room.
 An adjacent church hall was added in 1919.
 The Wesleyan chapel was rented by the Government for a school from at least June 1879.
 A new parsonage was built and opened in 1956 but was subsequently sold to Forestry Tasmania in 1972.
 In 1976, along with most Methodist churches in Australia, it became part of the Uniting Church in Australia.
 It was still used as of 1996 but was subsequently closed and sold.

 A news report in 1900 reports that, in addition to the Wesleyan weatherboard church, there was a Baptist church and in 1905 the town had a Seventh-day Adventist church.
 In the 19th century Anglican services were held in the Wesleyan chapel.
-St Colombia's Anglican church was built in Mole Creek and dedicated in September 1902 by Bishop Henry Montgomery and Gilbert White, a missionary.
+St Columba's Anglican church was built in Mole Creek and dedicated in September 1902 by Bishop Henry Montgomery and Gilbert White, a missionary.
 The church was in the parish of Deloraine and was closed in the early 1990s.
 Mole Creek's only remaining church is part of the Presbyterian Church of Tasmania, in the Presbytery of Bass.
 St Andrew's church was consecrated 12 September 1932.
 It celebrated its 40th anniversary in 1972 and remains in use.